b-skwad/duckview/docs/index.md

 # DUCKView

-Please pull up a chair and join me at the coding table, where there is, hopefully, mighty coded, and mighty fine people to write it.
+Please pull up a chair and join me at the coding table, where there is, hopefully, mighty fine code, and mighty fine people to write it.